bigsmoke/sapienshabitat/pages/back-into-farming/page.md

 miners who lost their jobs and later to the journalists who lost theirs).
-And the truck drivers that _will_ be able to make the jump, will be pushed out of the job market _again_ a few iterations of “narrow AI” later, before “artificial _general_ intelligence” (AGI) will knock out the last remaining jobs at the tail end of the normal distributions for intelligence and creativity.
+And the truck drivers that _will_ be able to make the jump, will be pushed out of the job market _again_ a few iterations of “narrow AI” later, before “artificial _general_ intelligence” (AGI) knocks out the last remaining jobs at the tail end of the normal distributions for intelligence and creativity.